CynthiaEagen/TTRPGNoteTaker/README.md

 6a.
 The user must be able to switch which Game is open from a menu

+7) When adding tags, the user should be able to hover over an information icon to be told the rules of tags; i.e., tags must be less than a certain number of characters and cannot contain any commas

 # Implementation Notes
 This application will use: SQLite, TypeORM, Node.js, and React.